Generalized severe epidermolysis bullosa simplex in Infant/Neonate

 - Bullous mastocytosis

-- Child abuse and other forms of skin trauma (chemical and thermal burns)
+- Child abuse and other forms of skin trauma (see, eg, chemical and thermal burns)

-- Autoimmune bullous diseases (to include bullous pemphigoid, cicatricial pemphigoid, EB acquisita, and chronic bullous dermatosis of childhood [linear IgA dermatosis])
+- Autoimmune bullous diseases (including bullous pemphigoid, cicatricial pemphigoid, EB acquisita, and chronic bullous dermatosis of childhood [linear IgA dermatosis])